Postmenopausal confusion: Hypertension

-A 2019 literature review identified hypertension and a history of preeclampsia as significant risk factors for the accelerated decline of cognitive function in women during midlife.
-Although the mechanism remains unclear, neuroimaging studies included in the review have revealed that those with hypertension have evident structural changes in their brains.
-Specifically, gray matter brain volume decreased and white matter hyperintensity volume increased.
+A 2019 literature review identified hypertension and history of pre-eclampsia as significant risk factors for the accelerated decline of cognitive function in women during midlife.
+Although the mechanism remains unclear, neuroimaging studies included in the review found that those with hypertension have evident structural changes in their brains; specifically, gray matter brain volume decreased and white matter hyperintensity volume increased.

 Atherosclerosis and comorbidities

-Atherosclerosis and comorbidities such as hyperlipidemia and diabetes mellitus have long been considered risk factors for cognitive decline because they have the propensity to cause the formation of amyloid plaques, aggregates of misfolded, deleterious proteins, in the brain.
+Atherosclerosis and comorbidities such as hyperlipidemia and diabetes mellitus have long been considered risk factors for cognitive decline because they have the propensity to cause the formation of amyloid plaques (aggregates of misfolded, deleterious proteins) in the brain.

 Insomnia

-Many postmenopausal women complain of insomnia.
-Studies have shown "associations between poor sleep quality and cognitive decline" in postmenopausal women as those with insufficient sleep or difficulty falling or staying asleep have reported decreased cognitive performance including "verbal memory, attention, and general cognition."
+Many postmenopausal women report insomnia.
+Studies have shown "associations between poor sleep quality and cognitive decline" in postmenopausal women as those with insufficient sleep, or with difficulty falling or staying asleep, reported decreased cognitive performance including "verbal memory, attention, and general cognition."

 Depression

 There is evidence linking depression and cognitive decline in postmenopausal women.
 Research suggests that increased cortisol levels from depressive episodes may affect the hippocampus, area of the brain responsible for episodic memory.
 Studies have also shown a correlation between depression and decreased cognitive performance including "processing speed, verbal memory, and working memory" in postmenopausal women.